ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 This test enables STM tracing and echoes fixed amount of data(4KB) over stm.
 It calculates the time taken to send that data.

+14. byte-cntr/byte_cntr.sh
+Enables the byte counter feature and tests if data can be streamed to a file using the feature.
+Sends 2MB of data and checks if the data collected is greater than the sent data.
+Target supported: 8x26

 Targets supported: 8974

 Test output: